 Joined Connecticut College: 1989

-Eastman School of Music, University of Rochester, NY; Master of Music Performance in Orchestral Conducting, University of Connecticut
+Eastman School of Music, University of Rochester, NY; Master of Music Performance in Orchestral Conducting, Doctor of Musical Arts, University of Connecticut

 Dr. Thomas Labadorf enjoys varied tastes in musical styles as a chamber musician and a symphonist.
 He currently performs as principal clarinetist with the New Haven, Waterbury and New Britain Symphonies and performs regularly as a member of Harmonia V Woodwind Quintet.
 Additionally, he is professor of applied clarinet at Central Connecticut State University and Connecticut College.